 Click photo below to see full sized image.

-The south side of the I Street features nine row houses, built in 1911 (2512-2528 I St.).
+The south side of the 2500 block of I Street features nine row houses, built in 1911 (2512-2528 I St.).
+They are brick, two-bays-wide and two stories high.
 They are set back from the street allowing room for terraced gardens.
-Even though these houses have more land than others in the neighborhood, they were built as low cost housing for working people.
+Even though these houses have more land than others in the neighborhood, they were built as low-cost housing for working people.

-This 1,300 sq. ft. row house has 2 beds and two baths.
+In 2022, this house had 1,300 sq. ft., 2 beds and two baths.